 Kasey Rae is a New York City filmmaker, writer, and multi-media artist.
-She focuses on culture, film, literature, and more.
+She focuses on film, mythology, literature, and more.

 This Halloween brought with it a new family-friendly horror film.
 Rahl Dahl’s 'The Witches' is about a group of evil witches, and more importantly, how to identify them.
 "A real witch doesn’t have hands.
 She’s got claws."
 Grandma, one of the movie's protagonists, tells her anxious grandson along with the audience, "And they don’t have toes.
 Their ugly feet look like their toes got chopped off with an ax.
 And all witches are bald.
 As bald as a boiled egg."
 In the film, these witches are also compared to "demons in human shape."
 This draws a brutal connection off-screen directly to the film's audience; that those with limb differences are demonic.
 Many communities have been affected by the demonization of these characteristics.